pvangoor/pvangoor.github.io/_posts/2025-02-15-special_orthogonal_so3.markdown

 &= R
 \end{aligned}$$

-Differentiating this matrix in terms of the Lie group element $R$ at the identity is an easy way to obtain the "little" adjoint matrix and, equivalently, the Lie bracket.
+Differentiating this matrix in terms of the Lie group element $$ R $$ at the identity is an easy way to obtain the "little" adjoint matrix and, equivalently, the Lie bracket.

 $$\begin{aligned}
 \mathrm{ad}_{\omega}^\vee